mxjoly/binance-futures-trading-bot/README.md

 ### Development

 Set your api keys to the environment variables for testnet in `.env`.
-Check https://testnet.binancefuture.com/en/futures/BTCUSDT and https://testnet.binance.vision/ to get your keys.
+Go to https://testnet.binancefuture.com/en/futures/BTCUSDT and https://testnet.binance.vision/ to get your keys.
 Then run the commands:

 ```
 npm run build:dev